paul019/pappe/README.md

 ## Run

+You need to have [Python 3.11](https://www.python.org/downloads/) installed, so that the TOML parser is available.

-Install the necessary python package:
+Install the necessary python package used to annotate the PDF:

 `pip3 install pdf_annotate`